|

 180. cultivate

-adapt (a wild plant or unclaimed land) to the environment
+adapt something wild to the environment

 181. bolster